 Alternatives to Zacks and Morningstar

-If you’re more interested in individual stock investing than in fund investing, a service like the Motley Fool’s Stock Advisor might make more sense for you than either Zacks or Morningstar.
-Stock Advisor issues recommendations for 2 specific stock investments each month, so it requires very little research on your part.
+If you’re more interested in individual stock investing than in fund investing, a stock picking service like the Motley Fool’s Stock Advisor might make more sense for you than either Zacks or Morningstar.
+Motley Fool Stock Advisor issues 2 specific stock picks each month, so it requires very little research on your part.
 Recommendations are centered around high-growth stocks with excellent long-term prospects, and positions are intended to be held for at least 2 years and sometimes up to 10 years.
+The service has delivered a more than 480% return since launching in 2002.

 Stock Advisor costs $199 per year ($99 for the first year), so it’s comparable in price to a Morningstar Premium subscription.